Skip navigation

 by Randall CraigFiled in: Data, Blog, Digital Strategy, Make It Happen TipsheetTagged as:

 Ask your CEO, and they will say that your greatest asset is your people.
 Ask your marketing chief, and the answer will be your brand.
 And ask your CFO, your value is determined by your revenue or EBITDA.
-But is it possible that they may all be wrong… or may soon be?
-(Hint: how would your CIO answer?)
+But is it possible that they may all be wrong…or may soon be?
+(Hint: how would your CIO or CTO answer?)

 While the term big data has been around for a number of years already, the reality for most organizations is that they have a big data mess.
 To begin extracting value from this asset, consider your organization’s data analytics maturity:

-• Level II: Data architecture that combines and “relates” all of the data from the disparate systems, so that it can later be used.
-Data is cleansed, and duplicate records removed.
-(The reason all this happens is that a specific person has been assigned the role of data steward/master data manager.)
-Unfortunately, the data is not generally accessible, except through difficult programming or special requests.
+• Level II: Data architecture that combines and“relates” all of the data from the disparate systems, so that it can later be used.
+Data is cleansed, and duplicate records are removed.
+Unfortunately, at Level II, the data is not generally accessible, except through difficult programming or special requests.
+Level II is only possible when a specific person has been assigned the role of VP of data strategy, and is given the authority and budget to make it happen.
+Level II makes a data-driven AI strategy possible.

-• Level IV: The data is proactively plumbed for insights, risks, and opportunities, possibly with machine learning and artificial intelligence.
+• Level IV: The data is proactively plumbed for insights, risks, and opportunities by people, but also by AI (and Agentic AI).
 Internal and external data are married to provide higher order insights and competitive advantage.

 THIS WEEK’S ACTION PLAN

-What level are you at?
-This week, begin the process of moving to the next level by socializing these concepts with your colleagues: share this Tipsheet to begin the conversation.
+What level is your organization at?
+This week, begin the process of moving to the next level by socializing these concepts with your colleagues: share this White Sheet to begin the conversation.

 This year’s action plan: Systems and data quality are easy, but proactive data analytics is a skill most organizations do not have, and often, do not understand.
 Over the next year, identify a person or group that can do this, either internally or externally.